john-nguyen09/php7parser/README.md

 * Modern browser and nodejs compatibility.
 * Error tolerant and high performance.
-* Output should be representative of full source code.
+* Output representative of full source code.
 * Adherance to the PHP language specifications.

 ## Usage